flycheck/flycheck/doc/manual/languages.rst

 specific syntax checker tool.

-This document provides just a brief overview, use :command:`flycheck-describe-checker` to see comprehensive documenation about a syntax checker.
+This document provides just a brief overview, use :el:command:`flycheck-describe-checker` to see comprehensive documenation about a syntax checker.

 .. contents:: Supported languages
    :local: